Jasmine Ramilo

-Jasmine Althea Ramilo (born 6 March 2008) is a Filipina-Italian rhythmic gymnast who competes for the Philippines.
+Jasmine Althea Ramilo (born 6 March 2008) is a Filipino-Italian rhythmic gymnast who competes for the Philippines.
 She is the first gymnast from the Philippines to win a medal at the Asian Championships after she won a bronze with clubs at the 2023 Junior Asian Championships.

 Early life

 Ramilo was born and raised in Rome.
 Her parents are both Filipino immigrants.